The Experts' Guide to the Andes

 Having completed a variety of exceptional treks across South America, the most memorable has to be the Mountain Lodges Trek to Machu Picchu.
 Nowhere else have I been able to end a hard day’s hike by returning to a lodge for a glass of wine in an outdoor Jacuzzi, gazing up at the mountainous backdrop.

 In a nutshell

-Covering nearly 17,000 square kilometres, the southern Patagonian ice-field is the world’s third largest reserve of fresh water and feeds some of the region’s best-known glaciers.
-One of our favourites is the Grey Glacier in Torres del Paine, where an afternoon’s navigation across the lake will take you past impossibly blue icebergs bobbing in the water.
+Covering nearly 17,000 square kilometers, the southern Patagonian ice-field is the world’s third largest reserve of fresh water and feeds some of the region’s best-known glaciers.
+One of our favorites is the Grey Glacier in Torres del Paine, where an afternoon’s navigation across the lake will take you past impossibly blue icebergs bobbing in the water.
 The 5km-long, 60m-high Perito Moreno is the most impressive and is visited from El Calafate.

 Step away from the main routes, though, and you can see some equally soul in sight such as the Balmaceda, Amala and El Brujo glaciers (El Brujo pictured above); these can only be accessed on longer boat trips.

 What’s new?
 Not entirely new but certainly not that well known is the Skorpios III, which you can board for three-night cruises from Puerto Natales up to the Amala and El Brujo glaciers.
 The boat sails through stunning fjords to areas that only this vessel can access.
-Therefore, you can get up-close to impressive glaciers with only a handful of other travellers.
+Therefore, you can get up-close to impressive glaciers with only a handful of other travelers.